 Most people in Ohio are feeling the pinch of the economic crisis less than most states, but personal bankruptcies are still being filed more than the national average.
-Since a large portion of the average person’s debt is due to student loans, which is typically not covered in a Chapter 7 bankruptcy, this is rather perplexing.
+Since a large portion of the average person’s debt is due to student loans, which is typically not covered in a Chapter 7 or Chapter 13 bankruptcy, this is rather perplexing.

 Debt Situation in Ohio